adiazny/platform/admission/gatekeeper/README.md

 ```

 ## Observations
-Defect observations for Gatekeeper 3.18
+Defect observed for Gatekeeper 3.18
 * **Cannot** run seprate operations for each webhook, one for validating and one for mutation.
   * As a potential workaround: Add the `webhook` operation to the mutation gatekeeper webhook in addition to the `mutation-webhook` operation.
 * The audit gatekeeper webhook MUST add the `generate` operation.